zachpmanson/zachpmanson.github.io/blog/file-descriptors/file-descriptors.md

 It was also noteworthy that many file descriptors *were* being reused by the server, so clearly some of them were being handled properly.

 After hours of StackOverflow and dubious imitations of it, I resigned myself to hoping the markers never ran the server for long enough to get 1010 connections and notice the leak.
-The rest of the assignment was functional and we'd get a good mark regardless of this bug, the only thing at risk was my pride.
+The rest of the assignment was functional and we'd get a good mark regardless of this bug.
+The only thing at risk was my pride.

 We fixed up the other remaining bugs, generally cleaned up formatting and completed our write-up, readied for submission the next day.
 On the morning it was due, I hoped fresh eyes would help me squash this tantalisingly simple bug.